Labiaplasty

 Trim Technique

-This technique may be appropriate for individuals who wish to:
+This technique may be considered for individuals who wish to:

-• Reduce darker pigmentation along the labial margin
+• Reduce pigmentation differences along the labial margin

 Wedge Technique

-• Maintain the original border and pigmentation of the labial edge
+• Retain the natural contour and pigmentation of the labial edge

-• Reduce tissue volume while retaining the texture and colour
+• Reduce volume while preserving texture and appearance

 am I a suitable candidate ...